 7. Pursuant to the Act, the covenant of the State contained in the Senior Indenture to provide Pledged Revenues and other receipts, funds or moneys pledged under the Senior Indenture in an amount at least equal to two times the aggregate Principal and Interest Requirements on Bonds and Interest Requirements on Notes in each Fiscal Year is valid and enforceable.
 Such covenant is subject to the right of the State to exercise its power, through a change in law, to limit, modify, rescind, repeal or otherwise alter the character or amount of such Pledged Revenues or to substitute like or different sources of taxes, fees, charges or other receipts as Pledged Revenues if, for the ensuing Fiscal Year as evidenced by the proposed or adopted budget of the State with respect to the Special Transportation Fund, the projected revenues meet or exceed the estimated expenses of the Special Transportation Fund including accumulated deficits, if any, Debt Service Requirements, and any Pledged Revenue coverage requirement set forth in Section 2.4 of the Senior Indenture.

-8. Under existing law, interest on the 2021 Series D Bonds is excludable from the gross income of the owners thereof for Federal income tax purposes pursuant to the Internal Revenue Code of 1986, as amended (the "Code"), and will not be treated as a preference item for purposes of calculating the Federal alternative minimum tax.
+8. Under existing law, interest on the 2022 Series A and B Bonds is excludable from the gross income of the owners thereof for federal income tax purposes pursuant to the Internal Revenue Code of 1986, as amended (the "Code"), and will not be treated as a preference item for purposes of computing the federal alternative minimum tax; however, such interest is taken into account in determining the annual adjusted financial statement income of certain corporations for the purpose of computing the alternative minimum tax imposed on corporations for tax years beginning after December 31, 2022.

-9. Under existing law, interest on the 2021 Series D Bonds is excludable from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trust and estates and is excludable from amounts on which the net Connecticut minimum tax is based in the case of individuals, trusts and estates required to pay the Federal alternative minimum tax.
+9. Under existing law, interest on the 2022 Series A and B Bonds is excludable from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trust and estates and is excludable from amounts on which the net Connecticut minimum tax is based in the case of individuals, trusts and estates required to pay the federal alternative minimum tax.

-The Code establishes certain requirements that must be met subsequent to the issuance and delivery of the 2021 Series D Bonds in order that interest on the 2021 Series D Bonds be excludable from the gross income of the owners thereof for Federal income tax purposes under the Code.
-The State has covenanted in a Tax Regulatory Agreement (the "Tax Regulatory Agreement") that it will at all times perform all acts and things necessary or appropriate under any valid provision of law to ensure that interest on the 2021 Series D Bonds shall be excludable from the gross income of the owners thereof for Federal income tax purposes under the Code.
+The Code establishes certain requirements that must be met subsequent to the issuance and delivery of the 2022 Series A and B Bonds in order that interest on the 2022 Series A and B Bonds be excludable from the gross income of the owners thereof for federal income tax purposes under the Code.
+The State has covenanted in the Tax Regulatory Agreement that it will at all times perform all acts and things necessary or appropriate under any valid provision of law to ensure that interest on the 2022 Series A and B Bonds shall be excludable from the gross income of the owners thereof for federal income tax purposes under the Code.

-In rendering the foregoing opinions regarding the Federal income tax treatment of interest on the 2021 Series D Bonds, we have relied upon and assumed, without undertaking to verify the same by independent investigation, (i) the material accuracy of the representations, statements of intention and reasonable expectations, and certifications of fact contained in the Tax Regulatory Agreement and (ii) compliance by the State with covenants set forth in the Tax Regulatory Agreement as to such matters.
+In rendering the foregoing opinions regarding the federal income tax treatment of interest on the 2022 Series A and B Bonds, we have relied upon and assumed, without undertaking to verify the same by independent investigation, (i) the material accuracy of the representations, statements of intention and reasonable expectations, and certifications of fact contained in the Tax Regulatory Agreement and (ii) compliance by the State with covenants set forth in the Tax Regulatory Agreement as to such matters.